- Risk key

 The Netherlands is a member of the International Centre for Settlement of Investment Disputes (ICSID) and is a signatory to the New York Convention 1958 on the Recognition and Enforcement of Foreign Arbitral Awards.

 The Dutch public administration does not pose any significant corruption risks for companies.
+The Netherlands scores high on its ability to Ensure public institutions embed strong governance principles and its ability to build a long-term vision and establish trust by serving their citizens (GRC 2020).
 The integrity of service provision throughout the public administration is very high, with very few reported incidents of corruption between citizens, businesses and public authorities (EUACR 2014).
 Companies report that irregular payments and bribes almost never occur when obtaining public utilities, business permits, licenses and other related services (GCR 2015-2016; European Commission, Feb.
 2014).
 Companies, however, complain of burdensome government bureaucracy (GCR 2017-2018).
+But the perceived burden imposed on firms by government regulation is low compared to other countries (GCR 2019).
+Furthermore, the country’s legal framework’s adaptability to digital business models is highly regarded (GCR 2019).

-Starting a business in The Netherlands takes four steps, which is in line with other OECD high-income countries; the time required is only half of the average (DB 2017).
-The steps and time required to obtain a construction permit are in line with the OECD high-income average (DB 2017).
+Starting a business in the Netherlands takes four steps, which is in line with other OECD high-income countries; the time required is only half of the average (DB 2020).
+The steps and time required to obtain a construction permit are in line with the OECD high-income average, however, the cost of obtaining permits is about twice as high as average (DB 2020).

 There is a moderate to low risk of corruption in the procurement sector.
+The Ministry of the Interior and Kingdom Relations and Ministry of Justice and Security have both taken steps to enhance regulations to combat bribery in the processes of public procurement (ICS 2021).
 Companies perceive diversion of public funds to be very rare and favoritism in decisions of government officials is seen as uncommon (GCR 2017-2018).
 However, around one-fifth of businesses believe that corruption has prevented their company from winning a public tender in the past three years (European Commission, Feb.
 2014).
 The Netherlands is ranked among the best countries in the EU in its ability to develop mechanisms to control corruption in public procurement (European Commission, Feb.
 2014).
 While procurement corruption does not impede doing business in the country, risks of corruption are reportedly largest in the construction sector and real estate sector (Transparency International, Nov.
 2015).
 It is recommended for businesses to implement special due diligence procedures to reduce the likelihood of encountering corruption in the procurement process.
+The Netherlands scores high on its ability to rethink competition and antitrust frameworks, which is essential in ensuring both local and international market access in the near future and it scores high on its ability to facilitate future markets especially in areas that require public-private collaboration (GCR 2020).

 The Dutch Penal Code makes it illegal for anyone to give or receive a bribe in either the public or private sector, as well as bribing a foreign public official.
 It criminalizes extortion, abuse of office, fraud and money laundering.
-Dutch and foreign companies and their subsidiaries can be held liable for corruption offenses committed by individuals working on their behalf.
+Dutch law does not require income and asset disclosure by officials, prospective members of parliament are however expected to disclose any potential conflict of interest to their future Prime Minister (ICS 2020).
+Dutch and foreign companies and their subsidiaries can be held liable for corruption offenses committed by individuals working on their behalf (CMS 2021).
 There is a dual criminality requirement; meaning that the offense has to also be criminalized in the country where it took place, before it may be prosecuted by Dutch authorities (CMS 2016).
 There exists no corporate liability defenses which could mitigate sentencing (CMS 2016).
-Individuals can be fined up to EUR 78,000 and/or sentenced with up to six years imprisonment; and a maximum sentence of twelve years for the bribery of judges (OECD, May 2015).
-The maximum corporate fine possible is 10% of the given organization’s annual turnover (CMS 2016).
-Private bribery is also criminalized, but the maximum sentence is only four years (CMS 2016).
-The government has effectively enforced its anti-corruption laws, and the country has stepped up its efforts in investigating and prosecuting foreign bribery cases (OECD, May 2015).
-Dutch law does not distinguish between bribes and facilitation payments, and bribes do not have to be of monetary value, but encompass material and immaterial benefits for the recipient (The Law Reviews, Jan.
-2017).
-Facilitation payments are not prosecuted on the condition that these only represent small amounts, do not distort competition, are provided at the initiative of the foreign official, represent payments to junior public officials, and are included in the company’s financial accounts (OECD, May 2015).
+Individuals can be fined up to EUR 87000 and/or sentenced with up to six years imprisonment; and a maximum sentence of twelve years for the bribery of judges and 20 years if the latter serves to obtain a criminal conviction (OECD 2020).
+The maximum corporate fine possible is up to EUR 870.000 or 10% of the given organization’s annual turnover (CMS 2021).
+Private bribery is also criminalized with a maximum sentence of four years (CMS 2021).
+The government has effectively enforced its anti-corruption laws, and the country has stepped up its efforts in investigating and prosecuting foreign bribery cases (OECD 2020).
+Dutch law does not distinguish between bribes and facilitation payments, and bribes do not have to be of monetary value, but encompass material and immaterial benefits for the recipient (CMS 2021).
+Although illegal, facilitation payments are not prosecuted on the condition that these only represent small amounts, do not distort competition, are provided at the initiative of the foreign official, represent payments to junior public officials, and are included in the company’s financial accounts (OECD 2020).
 Protection for whistleblowers is not guaranteed by a single law, but a new agency called the House for Whistleblowers (Huis voor Klokkenluiders) has been set up in 2016.
-Whistleblowers may turn to the house for advice and assistance; the house may also conduct its own independent investigation into any complaint (WLG 2016).
-The House for Whistleblowers bill (in Dutch) has also introduced an obligation for companies to introduce an internal policy for dealing with reports of abuse and misconduct (WLG 2016).
+Whistleblowers may turn to the house for advice and assistance; the house may also conduct its own independent investigation into any complaint (World Law Group 2016).
+The House for Whistleblowers bill (in Dutch) has also introduced an obligation for companies to introduce an internal policy for dealing with reports of abuse and misconduct (World Law Group, 2016).
+The Netherlands was one of the few European countries that already had comprehensive whistleblower legislation, but the country has faced criticism to its ´minimalist´ approach to implementing the new EU whistleblower directive, which according to the Whistleblowers house means that even though whistleblowers get recognition, the Netherlands is still lacking in offering concrete help (Huis voor Klokkenluiders, Oct.2021).

 The Netherlands is a signatory to the OECD Anti-Bribery Convention, the United Nations Convention Against Corruption (UNCAC), the Council of Europe’s Civil and Criminal Law Conventions against Corruption, and the Group of States Against Corruption (GRECO).